The Ballad of Miorita – the defining Romanian myth

 Folklore is the key to understanding a people’s culture.
 All the traditions and legends are just transposing, in a metaphoric way, the main attitudes concerning life, in general.
 The Miorita ballad, is perhaps, the most eloquent Romanian folk poem ever created, summing up the most important beliefs of this nation.

 This rhyme ballad has a very simple yet, profound story.
-Three shepherds from three regions of Romania – Moldavia, Walachia and Transylvania – are going with their sheep in the mountains.
-The Moldavian shepherd is though, wealthier, so the others, full of envy, come with a plan to kill him and steal his flock.
-But Miorita, the most faithful ewe of the Moldavian shepherd, hears the plan and prevents her master.
+Three shepherds from three regions of Romania – Moldavia, Wallachia, and Transylvania – are going with their sheep in the mountains.
+The Moldavian Shepherd is though, wealthier, so the others, full of envy, come with a plan to kill him and steal his flock.
+But Miorita, the most faithful ewe of the Moldavian Shepherd, hears the plan and prevents her master.
 The conversation between them is very emotional.
 Miorita asks the shepherd to take immediate measures to protect himself, but the shepherd does not do so.
 His reaction is rather intriguing.
-Death doesn’t seem to scary him, in fact, he is willing to accept whatever will happen.
+Death doesn’t seem to scare him, in fact, he is willing to accept whatever will happen.

 The poem goes on in the same hypothetical manner, revealing the fact that the shepherd knows very well what it might happen next.
 So, he says to Miorita that, when his mother will come to look for him, she has to tell her the same story but, not to remember about the falling star, as she will figure out immediately about the truth.